ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

     * [Case 2: Performance with Penalty and Availability.](#case2)

 # Basic Structure <a name="basic-structure"></a>
 In fact, a Custom Answer Configuration structure does not have any strict rules.
-Below, we just describe the structure, that, in our opinion, is the best one for a Custom Answer Script.
+Below, we just describe the *recommended* structure, that, in our opinion, is the best one for a Custom Answer Script.
 So feel free to use your own approach, experiment and invent.

 A typical Custom Answer has three 'sections':